Klaus Töpfer

-Klaus Töpfer (born 29 July 1938) is a German politician (CDU) and environmental politics expert.
+Klaus Töpfer (29 July 1938 – 8 June 2024) was a German politician (CDU) and environmental politics expert.
 From 1998 to 2006 he was executive director of the United Nations Environment Programme (UNEP).

-Early life and education
+Personal life

 Töpfer was born in Waldenburg, Silesia.
 He studied economics in Mainz, Frankfurt and Münster.
 In 1968 he earned his doctorate at the University of Münster.
+Töpfer died on 8 June 2024, at the age of 85.

 Early career

 In 1971, Töpfer was appointed Head of Planning and Information of the Federal State of Saarland, a post he held until 1978.
 During that time, he also served as a visiting professor at the Academy of Administrative Sciences in Speyer, and consulted several countries on development policy, among them Egypt, Brazil and Jordan.
 He spent the following year at the University of Hannover as Professor and Director of the Institute for Spatial Research and Planning.

 Political career

-In 1985 Töpfer became State Minister for the Environment and Health in the government of Minister President Bernhard Vogel of Rhineland-Palatinate.
+In 1985, Töpfer became State Minister for the Environment and Health in the government of Minister-President Bernhard Vogel of Rhineland-Palatinate.

-In 1987 Töpfer became Federal Minister for the Environment, Nature Conservation and Nuclear Safety under Chancellor Helmut Kohl.
-During his time in office, Germany established the Federal Office for Radiation Protection as a response to the Chernobyl disaster.
+In 1987, Töpfer became Federal Minister for the Environment, Nature Conservation and Nuclear Safety under Chancellor Helmut Kohl.
+During his time in office, Germany established the Federal Office for Radiation Protection as a response to the Chernobyl disaster and the Transnuklear scandal.

 From 1994 to 1998 he served as Federal Minister for Regional Planning, Civil Engineering and Urban Development.
-He was member of the Bundestag from 1990 to 1998 and member of the Steering Committee of the CDU from 1992 to 1998.
+He was a member of the Bundestag from 1990 to 1998 and a member of the Steering Committee of the CDU from 1992 to 1998.

-In 1998 Töpfer was appointed Under Secretary General of the United Nations, General director of the United Nations office in Nairobi and Executive Director of the United Nations Environment Programme.
+In 1998, Töpfer was appointed Under Secretary General of the United Nations, General Director of the United Nations office in Nairobi and Executive Director of the United Nations Environment Programme.
 Among the milestones of his eight-year tenure are a number of important environmental agreements, including the Cartagena Protocol on Biosafety and the Stockholm Convention on Persistent Organic Pollutants.
 Töpfer was also closely involved in behind-the-scenes negotiations in support of the Kyoto Protocol on climate change.
 In June 2006 he was succeeded in this office by Achim Steiner.
-As director of UNEP, he has had a key role in gauging and attempting to remedy the environmental costs of the 2004 Asian tsunami.
+As director of UNEP, he had a key role in gauging and attempting to remedy the environmental costs of the 2004 Asian tsunami.